The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

   - an 3D Map Viewer using the Geospatial Framework Cesium in which you can visualize the datasets in 3D.

 ## Getting started
-**Download instruction**
+**Download instructions**
 1. Go to the top of the webpage and click the blue button 'DOWNLOAD MANUALS'.
 2. Save the ZIP file that contains the repository GeoStack-Manuals.
 3. Unzip the ZIP file which will give you the folder GeoStack-Manuals.
 4. In the folder you will find 2 PDF files: Creating-the-Workshop-VM.pdf and Creating-the-Course-VM.pdf.

-**Work instruction**
+**Work instructions**
 1. Start with the 1-day GeoStack Workshop by following the document Creating-the-GeoStack-Workshop-VM.pdf.
 - Here you will learn if you need to build some extra skills first.
+- After building the VM start the file manager Nautilus by clicking the file cabinet icon on the left in the Favorites menu.
+- Then in the Home folder of the GeoStack account on the VM, go to the folder GeoStack-Workshop.
+- Follow the programming assignments in the file Cookbook-Workshop-Assignments.pdf.
 2. Work through the full 10-day GeoStack Course by following the document Creating-the-GeoStack-Course-VM.pdf.
-- There are two ways of building the Course VM
+- There are two ways of building the Course VM:
-  1. Automatic installation by using the supplied set of installation scripts.
+  - 1 - Automatic installation by using the supplied set of installation scripts.
-  2. Manual installation by working through the large set of 8 detailed course cookbooks and manuals.
+  - 2 - Manual installation by working through the large set of 8 detailed course cookbooks and manuals.

-- Advice: first build the Course VM the easy way with the installation scripts to explore and then do it the hard way by really learning some serious Systems & Network Management in building the GeoStack and programming the webapplications!
+Advice: first build the Course VM the easy way with the installation scripts to explore and then do it the hard way by really learning some serious Systems & Network Management in building the GeoStack and programming the webapplications!

-Tip: you might consider downloading the videos from the YouTube channel for offline use.
+Note: in the manuals on how to create the VM's you will find detailed instructions about:
+1. cloning the git repositories GeoStack-Workshop and GeoStack-Course;
+2. the download instructions for the GPS track log datasets;
+3. the instructions to export, download and import the map datasets required for visualizing digital topographical maps in OpenLayers and Cesium.

 ## Programming tips
 **Lowering the Programming Learning Curve**